PureWhite216/MyBlog/content/post/UnrealFrameworkNote/index.md

 GetGameUserSettings()->LoadSettings();
 GetGameUserSettings()->ApplyNonResolutionSettings();

+// Create UGameInstance, UGameViewportClient and ULocalPlayer

-// Create an UGameInstance using the class specified by project config FSoftClassPath GameInstanceClassName = GetDefault<UGameMapsSettings>()->GameInstanceClass;
+// Create an UGameInstance using the class specified by project config
+// After UE4.4, UGameInstance was spun off from the UGameEngine class to handle some of the more project-specific functionality.
+FSoftClassPath GameInstanceClassName = GetDefault<UGameMapsSettings>()->GameInstanceClass;
 UClass* GameInstanceClass = LoadObject<UClass>(nullptr, *GameInstanceClassName.ToString());
 GameInstance = NewObject<UGameInstance>(this, GameInstanceClass);